 If a product is defective or not fit for purpose, consumers have the right to seek a refund, repair, or replacement.
 The law provides protections covering various issues, from poor quality and faulty products to services not carried out with reasonable care.

-If you buy a car that breaks down shortly after purchase due to manufacturing defects, you may be entitled to a refund or a replacement vehicle.
+For example, if you buy a car that breaks down shortly after purchase due to manufacturing defects, you may be entitled to a refund or a replacement vehicle.

 How group litigation protects consumer rights